 Examples from case law regarding rejection or approval

-Here are just a few examples from case law of when a reason for refusal is accepted or rejected:
+Here are just a few examples when a reason for refusal is accepted or rejected:

 - The employer has the entrepreneurial freedom to determine the size of the workforce.
 If the request for part-time work would mean that the existing workforce would no longer be able to fulfil the required work capacity, this would constitute a reason for refusal.